aiforged/docs/docs/services/ocr/google-handwriting.md

 The Google Handwriting Service in AIForged uses Google Cloud’s handwriting recognition to extract handwritten text from images and PDFs.
 Results are captured as structured elements—Areas, Paragraphs, and Words—for accurate localization, and a consolidated plain-text output is available in the document’s Result property for downstream processing.

-{% hint style="info" %}
+!!! info
     Use this service when you need to digitize handwritten notes, forms, or annotations and make them searchable or available for downstream rules and analytics.
-{% endhint %}

 ***